sabarnoChatterjee/odin-journey/daily-log.md

 - Experimented with centering images and buttons using CSS (margin: auto;, text-align,    flexbox)
 - Applied font-family styles for improved readability
 - Plan: continue with next CSS lessons (Grouping Selectors, more exercises, etc.)

+### Day 6 (Sep 20, 2025)
+- Completed Foundations → Introduction to Flexbox
+- Learned about flex containers, flex items, main & cross axes
+- Practiced alignment with `justify-content`, `align-items`, and `gap`
+- Explored `flex-wrap` and how items adjust in responsive layouts
+- Studied additional Flexbox material from *Interneting Is Hard* for deeper understanding
+- Plan: move on to "Growing and Shrinking" next